nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter5_chapter_5_repentance_from_dead_works.md

 <!-- p147 -->
-4.  **The Role of the Holy Spirit:** *Read <span class="x-scripture" data-type="ref" data-book="John" data-chapter="16" data-verses="13" data-lang="en" data-version="NKJV">John 16:13</span>.
+4.  **The Role of the Holy Spirit:** *Read <span class="x-scripture" data-type="ref" data-book="JHN" data-chapter="16" data-verses="13" data-lang="en" data-version="NKJV">John 16:13</span>.
 How does the Holy Spirit guide us in repentance and truth?
 Share personal experiences where you felt the Spirit leading you to change.*

 <!-- p148 -->
-5.  **Practical Repentance:** *What does it mean to “renew a steadfast spirit” as David prayed in <span class="x-scripture" data-type="ref" data-book="Psalm" data-chapter="51" data-verses="10" data-lang="en" data-version="NKJV">Psalm 51:10</span>?
+5.  **Practical Repentance:** *What does it mean to “renew a steadfast spirit” as David prayed in <span class="x-scripture" data-type="ref" data-book="PSA" data-chapter="51" data-verses="10" data-lang="en" data-version="NKJV">Psalm 51:10</span>?
 How can we cultivate this in our lives?*

 <!-- p149 -->